sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

-> ### Energy is the resource for Organism to be pushing an object during some time by its Hand with some effort (Force).
+> ### Energy is the resource for Organism to be pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force).

 --